We may receive compensation when you click on links to products from our partners.

 These characteristics are protected at every phase of employment, including at the recruitment stage which means if you feel you were discriminated against because of one of these characteristics whilst at an interview then you may have reason to seek legal action against the company, even if they are not your employer.

 There are a few instances where you may be denied employment for one of the 9 protected reasons and it is not a case of discrimination.
-Such as if you were applying for a role which required significant physical tests this would put older candidates at a disadvantage.
+Such as if you were applying for a role that required significant physical tests this would put older candidates at a disadvantage.

 Harassment in the workplace can be of a sexual nature, such as touching or inappropriate comments but can also include workplace violence and bullying.
 Taking legal action against harassment is important to not only stop the current harassment from continuing but for preventing future occurrences of harassment against others.
 Your employer is required by law to investigate harassment claims and their failure to do so is also grounds to pursue legal action against them.

 As an employee, you have the right to a safe working environment and it’s your employer’s responsibility to put measures in place to keep you safe while on the job.
 If you’ve been injured while at work then you could be owed compensation and it’s worth researching workers’ compensation lawyers who can ensure you get the compensation owed to you for the severity of your claim.
-Most employers take out Employee Liability and Employee Compensation Insurance to cover any injury claims and most workplace injury lawsuits stem around challenges to the amount of compensation awarded or suing the employer for gross negligence should they fail to provide the basic measures to keep you safe.
-Some examples of workplace injuries you can claim for include:
+Most employers take out Employee Liability and Employee Compensation insurance to cover any injury claims and most workplace injury lawsuits stem around challenges to the amount of compensation awarded or suing the employer for gross negligence should they fail to provide the basic measures to keep you safe.
+Some examples of workplace injuries you can claim include:

 - Slipping or falling due to inadequate signage